aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *Keyboard hardware emulates layout*
 * *Generate lessons that resemble the specified programming lan...*
 * *Practice punctuation characters that are specific to a progr...*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
 * *Use this option if you have a hardware layout switcher on yo...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*
 * *<h1>Keyboard Layouts</h1><p>These charts visualize the effic...*

 # Danish

-Translated: 414 messages, 5091 words
+Translated: 412 messages, 5060 words

-Untranslated: 14 messages, 63 words
+Untranslated: 16 messages, 93 words

 * *Score*
 * *Score*